Magical Mystical Malta:

 Tour Price Includes

-• 9 nights accommodation in a 4 star hotel with sea view rooms
+9 nights accommodation in a 4 star hotels with valley & sea view rooms

-• All breakfasts & four evening meals & one lunch
+All breakfasts, 5 evening meals & 1 lunch

 A limited number of single rooms are available for which there will be a single supplement charge as specifed on the Prices & Booking page.